verdaderoken/AHKMisc/README.md

 # AHKMisc

-Libraries, tools, and other fun stuff I made for AutoHotkey v2.
+Libraries, tools, and other fun stuff I made with AutoHotkey v2.

 ## Why

 When I started using AHK, I felt like I was missing some functions that I was used to from other languages like Python and Javascript.

-These libraries are heavily inspired by those languages and are meant to make scripting easier and comprehensible.
+These libraries are heavily inspired by those languages and are meant to make scripting easier and more comprehensible.

 ## Requirements and Usage